fhdsl/metricminer/README.md

 ```
 dimensions <- get_ga_stats(property_id, stats_type = "dimensions")
 ```
 Lastly, we have a third option of collecting `link_clicks` and the links they have clicked.
-This is also known as a dimension according to Google analytics, but often it isn't compatible for us to download link click data at the same time as other dimension data so in `metricminer` we collect them separately.
+This is also known as a dimension according to Google Analytics.
+However it often isn't compatible for us to download data about link clicks at the same time as other dimension data so in `metricminer` we collect them separately.
 ```
 link_clicks <- get_ga_stats(property_id, stats_type = "link_clicks")
 ```